vivian-ng/Hardware/MRR_ESPA/README.md

 This is a bare-minimum 3D printer control board based on the ESP32 microcontroller, which comes with built-in WiFi and BlueTooth.

 **Work in progress!
 Do not attempt production using this schematic!**<br>
-**Current version: v0.7**<br>
+**Current version: v0.8**<br>
-Note: v0.8 will be migrated to KiCad so that the files can be more accessible to everyone who wishes to modify them.<br>
+Note: As of v0.8, files have been migrated to KiCad so that the files can be more accessible to everyone who wishes to modify them.<br>

 Features:
 - Able to use up to 4 stepper drivers: X, Y, Z, and E0